Bayesian-EUCLID: discovering hyperelastic material laws with uncertainties: Benchmarks

 Epistemic uncertainties arise due to the lack of knowledge about the best model \citep{hullermeier_aleatoric_2021}.
 In the context of this work, this {translates into} missing prior knowledge in {the creation of} the feature library $\bfQ$.
 Specifically, the model discovery should be generalizable even when true features are missing in the library.
 To this end, we intentionally suppress certain true features in the feature library of Table~\ref{tab:features} and test the generalization capability of the discovered constitutive models.
 We consider two cases: \begin{enumerate} \item Arruda-Boyce benchmark \eqref{eq:AB} with the true Arruda-Boyce feature (index 17 in Table~\ref{tab:features}) suppressed, \item 3-term Ogden benchmark \eqref{eq:OG3} with the true Ogden features (indices 18, 19, and 20 in Table~\ref{tab:features}) suppressed. \end{enumerate} The corresponding model discovery results are summarized in Figures~\ref{fig:AB-supp} and \ref{fig:OG3-supp} with the suppressed features highlighted in red background in both the marginal posterior and average activity plots.
 In the first case, the Neo-Hookean and Ogden features automatically become active to {compensate} for the missing Arruda-Boyce feature.
 In the second case, the missing Ogden features are replaced by the Neo-Hookean, Gent-Thomas, and Arruda-Boyce features.
 In both cases, the predicted energy densities are accurate with highly confident percentile bounds, which demonstrates the robustness of the proposed method under epistemic uncertainties.
-Additionally, the Holzapfel benchmark \eqref{eq:HZ} is another evidence of the generalization capability in the case of anisotropy, as the true anisotropic Holzapfel features are not part of the feature library in \eqref{eq:library} and Table~\ref{tab:features}.
+Additionally, the Holzapfel benchmark \eqref{eq:HZ} is another evidence of the generalization capability in the case of anisotropy, as the true anisotropic Holzapfel features are not part of the feature library in \eqref{eq:library} and Table~\ref{tab:features}. \RR{In \ref{sec:appEPIS}, we further test the generalization capability of the Bayesian-EUCLID framework under epistemic uncertainties such as incorrect assumptions about the fiber directions or the absence of anisotropy features in the feature library.}

 Compared to the {deterministic} method of \citet{flaschel_unsupervised_2021}, the proposed Bayesian method not only enables multi-modal solutions and uncertainty quantification, but also provides significantly higher data and computational efficiency.
 The Bayesian method only requires $n_\text{free}=100$ data points per snapshot and computing time on the order of 10-20 minutes on a single average modern processor.
 In contrast, the previous method by \citet{flaschel_unsupervised_2021} required $n_\text{free}\sim 126,000$ data points (approximately $63,000$ nodes with two degrees of freedom each) per snapshot and computing time on the order of 10 minutes with 200 parallel processors for similar accuracy.
 The speedup is partly enabled by the probabilistic framework, that looks at the entire solution space altogether, and partly by automatically enforcing physical admissibility \textit{a priori} as opposed to iteratively searching for models that empirically satisfy convexity (by checking monotonicity of energy density on some deformation paths).